scala/docs.scala-lang/_overviews/scala3-book/scala-tools.md

 @main def helloWorld = println("Hello, world")
 ```

+That code defines a Scala 3 “main” method that prints the `"Hello, world"` when it’s run.

-Now, use the `sbt run` command to compile and run your project.
-When you do so, you’ll see output that looks like this:
+Now, use the `sbt run` command to compile and run your project:

 ```bash
 $ sbt run